isaacdontjelindell/alpha-recycle/README.md

 =============

 ####TODO####

-- troubleshoot squaresend - emails not being recieved
-- add light green (lighter than forest) recycling logo between L and P in logo
+- ~~add light green (lighter than forest) recycling logo between L and P in logo~~
 - ~~contact info/hours in footer~~
 - ~~delete link to MN Materials Exchange and replace with MNFrugalMarket.com~~
 - ~~update recovered waste info (see below)~~
+- troubleshoot squaresend - emails not being recieved
+- accent more with blue and some light green
 - add "Request a roll-off container" (basically copy Shamrock's, see below)
 - Javascript copyright injection